Translate

 Two State Impossibility!

-Most people governed by the Palestinian Authority or Hamas are not indigenous with a common nationhood.
-The significant majority are post 1948 Arab's from nearby nations including, Syria, Jordan, Egypt, Lebanon and Bedouins.
-There is a smaller representation from prior to 1948, but other than those born since 1948, most trace their roots to indigenous tribes from other countries.
+Most people governed by the Palestinian Authority or Hamas are not indigenous nor do they share common nationhood.
+The significant majority descend from Arab immigrant laborers who came from Syria, Jordan, Egypt and Lebanon.
+There are smaller representations from prior to 1948, but most trace their roots to indigenous tribes of other countries.

-Fattah and Hamas leaders, of these 4 million broken people, pushed the armed struggle against Israel to the front of their radicalized political agenda's.
+Since the late 1970's Fattah and Hamas leaders, of these 4 million broken people, pushed the armed struggle against Israel to the front of their radicalized political agenda's.
 The events of Simchat Torah 5784 (October 7, 2023) brought the ugly reality of 'Palestinian' people to a shocking head and apparent realization.
 Now, Israel has been forced to expand its active responsibility for the security of its citizens and resident aliens, between the river and the sea.

 Israeli hostages, presently captive in Gaza, are mostly from liberal Kibbutz families of the South.
 Many have worked tirelessly over decades to assist Gaza residents to gain work opportunities in Israel.
 Now those families are desperately trying to shift their nations priority to the plight of loved ones, against the nations preferred priority to defeat Hamas.
 These families will be politically exploited as globalists fund sponsorship of more domestic unrest and bring Israelis to accept the priority of hostages over destruction of Hamas.